-How to Download an iPhone App Unavailable in Your Country
+How to Download Apps Not Available in Your Country on iPhone

 - Developers set up certain types of license restrictions.

-Now that you know the reasons why an app is not available in your country or region, it’s time to learn how to download it on your iPhone anyways.
+Now that you know the reasons why an app is not available in your country or region, it’s time to learn how to download it on your iPhone:

+1. Create a New Apple ID with a Different Country or Region

 - Sign out of your Apple ID.